viresh-ratnakar/exolve/README.md

 ```
 In this example, there are three questions.
 An answer has also been provided for
 the second question.
 The part following the last closing parenthesis (")") (if
-there is one) is treated as the answer. the answer is not shown in the displayed
+there is one) is treated as the answer.
+The answer is not shown in the displayed
 question.
 When the solver clicks "Reveal all", answers to all questions for
 which answers have been provided do get revealed.